warp-contracts/academy/warp-academy-docs/tutorials/ardit/application/initialization.md

       this.contractState = cachedValue.state;
     },
 ```
-## 3. Finally - wallet connector
+## Wallet connection

-Now our app is prepared to be integrated with ArweavWalletConnector.
+Our application is prepared to be integrated with ArweaveWalletConnector.
 It is a tool which allows application to authorize users by their wallet without having to access the private keys directly.
 Users do not to install anything and are not restricted to specific device types or operating systems.
 It is easy to use for both parties - developers and users.
-Currently, ['arweave.app' ](https://arweave.app/) is a dedicated wallet provider, but other providers will be reachable from the connector module in the future.
+Currently, [`arweave.app`](https://arweave.app/) is a dedicated wallet provider, but other providers will be reachable from the connector module in the future.

-To install ArweaveWalletConnector, follow the instructions from this [repository.](https://github.com/jfbeats/ArweaveWalletConnector)
+To install ArweaveWalletConnector, follow the instructions from [this repository.](https://github.com/jfbeats/ArweaveWalletConnector)

-Once we are finished, our code should be similiar to this:
+Once we are finished, our code should look something like this:

 ```js
 //src/stores/contract.js